szczyglis-dev/py-gpt/docs/source/plugins_list.rst

 They will be executed automatically at the times you specify in the cron-based job format.
 If you are unfamiliar with Cron, consider visiting the Cron Guru page for assistance: https://crontab.guru

-Number of active tasks is always displayed in tray-icon dropdown menu:
+Number of active tasks is always displayed in a tray dropdown menu:

 .. image:: images/v2_crontab_tray.png
    :width: 400